3mdeb/news-and-ideas/blog/content/post/2021-10-28-secure-jtag-on-imx-soc.md

 (System JTAG controller) in a secure mode.
 This patch work on OpenOCD from [official repository](git://git.code.sf.net/p/openocd/code) if you checkout this with `970a12aef` hash.
 Is a chance to apply this in the actual version of OpenOCD, but it needs some code changes.
-As a hardware, i used `ARM-USB-OCD-H` from Olimex,
+As a hardware, I used `ARM-USB-OCD-H` from Olimex.

-- **System image**: Any Linux image for your target with kernel module `nvmem-imx-ocotp` for modify OTP memory.
+- **System image**: Any Linux image for your i.MX6 platform with kernel module `nvmem-imx-ocotp` for modify OTP memory.

 ## How it works

-SoC's from i.MX family offers JTAG in three modes:
+SoC's from i.MX family offers JTAG in three modes

-- **No debug** - security on the highest level, but after setting that development and debugging by JTAG port will be unavailable permanently on this device,
+- **No debug** - security on the highest level, but after setting that development and debugging by JTAG port will be unavailable permanently on this device

-- **Secure JTAG** - mode described in this article, the best compromise between security and development possibilities - only person with access key can use JTAG,
+- **Secure JTAG** - mode described in this article, the best compromise between security and development possibilities - only person with access key can use JTAG

-- **Enabled JTAG** - default mode, enabled for anyone who has physical access to JTAG pins or even only device (is a chance to connect to the JTAG pins if the connector isn't soldered).
+- **Enabled JTAG** - default mode, enabled for anyone who has physical access to JTAG pins or even only device (is a chance to connect to the JTAG pins if the connector isn't soldered)

-Secure JTAG mode based on challenge/response mechanism.
-SoC has saved during manufacturing a unique challenge key.
-User can generate their response 56-bit key and burn it in JTAG fuse `SJC_RESP`.
+Secure JTAG mode is based on challenge/response mechanism.
+SoC needs to save a unique challenge key during manufacturing.
+User can generate their response 56-bit key and burn it in JTAG fuse named `SJC_RESP`.
 While trying to access the JTAG port, SJC gives a challenge key.
 We can simplify this to the JTAG controller ID.
 Now user should pass the response key.
 It is compared with the response stored in SoC fuse bits.
 If keys are the same, JTAG is enabled.
-Bellow, you can see schemat described this mechanism:
+Below, you can see diagram described this mechanism.

 ![Secure JTAG - how it works](/img/secure_jtag.png)

-JTAG mode can be set in `JTAG_SMODE` fuse by values:
+JTAG mode can be set in `JTAG_SMODE` fuse by values

 | Mode        | JTAG_SMODE |
 |-------------|------------|